vgupta117/assignment07/README.md

 For the main header & navigation: Playfair Display, Merriweather, serif For section header & body text: Libre Baskervile, Lora, serif

-I chose *Playfair Display*, a google font for the main header and navigation menu because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals
+I chose *Playfair Display*, a google font for the main header and navigation menu because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals.
+X-height is the distance between the baseline and the mean line of lower-case letters in a typeface (the height of the lowercase letter x)

 I paired *Playfair Display* with *Libre Baskervile*, a serif google font for the section headers and body text.
 I chose Libre Baskervile because it is optimized for reading on-screen with its taller x-height, wider counters and a little less contrast.
 Since our website is content heavy, readability is very important.